evkx/evkx.github.io/content/models/tesla/model_s/Model_S/_index.md

 ## Performance

 The Tesla Model S has a maximum power of 760KW (1033hp).
 The total torque is 493nm.
 The 0-100km/h sprint (0-62mph) takes 2,1 seconds.
-The top speed is 322 km/h. {{<evkxdisplayaddarticle />}}
+The top speed is 322 km/h.

 ## Battery, range, and charging